MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-instruction-emulator/funcs/WhvEmulatorCallbacks.md

 # WHV_EMULATOR_CALLBACKS
-**Note: A prerelease of this API is available starting in the Insiders Preview Build 17083**
+**Note: A prerelease of this API is available starting in the Windows Insiders Preview Build 17083**

 ## Syntax